ernestwong1027/ernestwong1027/README.md

 ## Hi there, I'm Ernest Wong👋

-Checkout [BrewTrack](https://brewtrack.ca/) a project I've been working on recently
+Checkout [BrewTrack](https://brewtrack.ca/) to see a project I've been working on recently